navdhakar/botboy/README.md

 it is a twitter bot that tweet a thanks to his latest follower. it work on twit api. you can install twit api as follow.

+in your terminal go to files where your file botboy is

+npm install twit --save